gustavn19/MLOps_2025/reports/README.md

 >
 > Answer:

-We have used UV for managing our dependences.
-This list is contained in our *pyproject.toml* file, where a new dependency can be added by running the command *uv add ...*.
+We initially chose to work with the UV dependency manager as it had shown to be super fast and manage dependencies great across devices.
+The dependencies are listed in our *pyproject.toml* file, where a new dependency can be added by running the command *uv add ...*, and sorted in dependency groups depending on which case we need to use it.
+This can for an instance help us reduce the size of our docker images.
 For a new user to get a complete copy of our environment they first need to install UV on their device.
-Afterwards, they can start by creating a virtuel environment by running *uv venv* and then download all relevant dependencies regardless of operating system with *uv sync*.
+Afterwards, they can run *uv sync which creates a virtual environment (alternatively by by running *uv venv*) and then download all relevant dependencies regardless of operating system.
+However in the project phase we encountered a few issues, so to easily reuse some of our code from the exercises made with pip we instead chose to list the dependencies in different requirements files.
+Each corresponds to the specific needs of the docker image it is used to create. **TODO: Either update to uv or write tutorial for pip + venv**

 ### Question 5